Ocean Township High School: Extracurricular activities

-The school's extra-curricular programs provide invaluable learning experiences and life-lessons for students.
-A heavy emphasis on sportsmanship and scholarship is a primary focus at OTHS with students and teachers working together to further student's interest.
-Many clubs also provide public service projects.

-Many clubs and sports are offered to students, allowing them to look further into what interests them most.

 Athletics

 The Ocean Township High School Spartans compete in Division B North of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The conference operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 820 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The school was classified by the NJSIAA as Group III South for football for 2018–2020.
+The school was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.

 The school participates as the host school / lead agency in a joint ice hockey team with Monmouth Regional High School and Shore Regional High School.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 The field hockey team won the Central Jersey Group III state sectional championship in 1980, 1985, 1997 and 2001.
+The field hockey team was the runner-up in the 2020 COVID-19 Regional Championship, behind Rumson-Fair Haven High School.

 The 1980 boys' tennis team won the Group III state championship, defeating Moorestown High School 31/2-11/2 and Millburn High School 4–1.

 The 1985 baseball team finished the season with a 24–6 record after defeating Montville Township High School in the championship game by a score of 3–0 to win the Group III state title in a game played at Princeton University.

 The girls cross country running team won the Group III state championship in 1992 and 1993.